gamache/fuzzyurl.rb/README.md

 hostname, port, path, query, and fragment), and fuzzy matching of URLs and URL patterns.

-FuzzyURL can decompose URLs that look like the following:
+FuzzyURL can work with URLs that look like the following:

 ```
 [protocol ://] [username [: password] @] [hostname] [: port] [/ path] [? query] [# fragment]